youdianlong/OLIDSPLM/README.md

 # OLIDSPLM
-This is an implementation of the paper OLIDMPLM and has four  datasets
+This is an implementation of the paper OLIDMPLM and four  datasets